-Mina Loy, the artist at the heart of this inquiry, was an inveterate visionary, ever seeking new and better designs in art and life.
-In her 1917 poem “Songs to Joannes,” for example, she pauses in the middle of the biting satire of a failed love affair to envision more satisfying outcomes:
+Mina Loy, the artist at the heart of this born-digital scholarly inquiry, was an inveterate visionary, ever seeking new and better designs in art and life.
+In her 1917 poem “Songs to Joannes,” for example, she pauses in the middle of a biting satire of a failed love affair to envision more fulfilling possibilities:

 We might have lived together